How Much Does a Subpoena Cost?

 In some cases, issuing a subpoena requires significant research, particularly when it comes to identifying the current location of the potential recipient of the subpoena.
 This process might involve the service of skip tracing or private investigators especially when the witness subpoenaed is trying to avoid detection.

-From research to the delivery of a subpoena and everything in-between, to subpoena someone may take some time.
+From research to the delivery of a subpoena and everything in between, it may take some time to subpoena someone.
 However, you can hire a trustworthy and experienced subpoena service provider to expedite the whole process.

 5. Witness Fees